 - You don’t plan to share them.

-Documents you place in OneDrive for Business are private by default, unless for document you place in the Shared with Everyone folder.
+Documents you place in OneDrive for Business are private by default, unless you place them in the Shared with Everyone folder.
 This makes OneDrive for Business your best option for draft documents or personal documents that no one else needs to see.

 - You plan to share them, but they have a limited scope or lifecycle.